peterhinch/micropython_remote/README.md

 # 5. It doesn't work.
 What should I do?

-If the capture process reports success the problem is likely to be with the transmitter.
+If the capture process reports success, the problem is likely to be with the transmitter.

 Try running the receiver to see if pulses are being received.
 Detect them with